Silver Coins for Sale Online at BullionMax

 Chinese Silver Panda

 This coin is considered legal tender in China.
 It's made of .999 fine silver annually with a different image of the giant panda, a beloved Chinese icon.
-There are many limited mintages, which add to the scarcity aspect of value.
+There are many limited mintages of the Chinese silver panda, which add to the scarcity aspect of value.

 British Silver Britannia